-- CAUTION: If you remove the hard drive from the computer when the drive is hot, do not touch the metal housing of the hard drive. - CAUTION: Before you begin any of the procedures in the section, follow the safety instructions in the Product Information Guide. - NOTICE: To prevent data loss, turn off your computer (see page 83) before removing the hard drive.
-Do not remove the hard drive while the computer is on, in standby mode, or in hibernate mode. - SNOTICE: Hard drives are extremely fragile; even a slight bump can damage the drive. - NOTICE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface (such as a connector on the back of the computer).
+CAUTION: If you remove the hard drive from the computer when the drive is hot, do not touch the metal housing of the hard drive.

+- NOTICE: To prevent data loss, turn off your computer (see page 83) before removing the hard drive.
+Do not remove the hard drive while the computer is on, in standby mode, or in hibernate mode. - NOTICE: Hard drives are extremely fragile; even a slight bump can damage the drive. - NOTICE: To avoid electrostatic discharge, ground yourself by using a wrist grounding strap or by periodically touching an unpainted metal surface (such as a connector on the back of the computer).
-WINTICE: To avoid damaging the system board, you must remove the main battery before you begin working inside the computer.

-NOTE: Dell does not guarantee compatibility or provide support for hard drives from sources other than Dell.

-NOTE: If you are installing a hard drive from a source other than Dell, you need to install an operating system, drivers, and utilities on the new hard drive.
+- NOTICE: To avoid damaging the system board, you must remove the main battery before you begin working inside the computer. - NOTE: Dell does not guarantee compatibility or provide support for hard drives from sources other than Dell. - NOTE: If you are installing a hard drive from a source other than Dell, you need to install an operating system, drivers, and utilities on the new hard drive.